Abdullah-Xyber/ML/README.md

-# hello-world
+# ML Main Repositry
-This repository is for practicing the GitHub Flow
+This repository contains the labs for the ML Course